SignPath/website/docs/documentation/crypto-providers.md

 </div>

-In case you only want to install the KSP (note that CSPs [are deprecated by Microsoft](https://learn.microsoft.com/en-us/windows/win32/seccrypto/cryptographic-service-providers) and therefore most tools only require a KSP), use the following command.
+CSPs [are deprecated by Microsoft](https://learn.microsoft.com/en-us/windows/win32/seccrypto/cryptographic-service-providers) and therefore most tools only require a KSP.
+In case you only want to install the KSP, use the following command:

 ~~~powershell
 powershell -ExecutionPolicy RemoteSigned .\InstallCspKsp.ps1 -InstallParts KSP